pantheon-systems/documentation/source/content/partials/traffic-overages-faq.md

 ### Will Pantheon warn me if my site has an overage?

 Customers are responsible for monitoring their usage and overage risk using the Site Dashboard.
-Pantheon periodically reviews customer usage for overages across all plan levels and will contact you directly by email. if a site is over the monthly entitlement for unique visitors it may be subject to overages enforcement.
-Pantheon's overages program only charges you for what you need and will never alter your choice of plan.
-Find all the details [here](https://docs.google.com/document/d/1vaLJHXJJashwO9zsHFeywW-RQx_6uWOWH2Yr31sbQv4/edit?usp=sharing)
+Pantheon periodically reviews customer usage for overages across all plan levels and will contact you directly by email.
+If the change to traffic behavior exceeds your plan limit, your site may be subject to overages enforcement.
+Overages protection exists for Performance and Elite sites on an annual agreement.
+Refer to the [FAQ](https://docs.google.com/document/d/1vaLJHXJJashwO9zsHFeywW-RQx_6uWOWH2Yr31sbQv4/edit?usp=sharing) for more details on Overage Protection and what to expect should your site go over the plan limits.

 ### Where can I manage my plan along with my site traffic?